rockysantiago/bcoa.com/src/pages/projects/stairwell.md

 ---
-Stair-Well Housing represents a concept for modular housing design intended to address NYCs dire need to bring low cost, eff icient aff ordable housing to the fi ve boroughs.
-The flexible, stacking design is conceived to take advantage of the many vacant infi ll lots located in developing, low-rise neighborhoods in the 5 boroughs.
+Stair-Well Housing represents a concept for modular housing design intended to address NYCs dire need to bring low cost, efficient affordable housing to the five boroughs.
+The flexible, stacking design is conceived to take advantage of the many vacant infill lots located in developing, low-rise neighborhoods in the 5 boroughs.
 The invention is in the single stair run integrated into each module which, when stacked, provides continuous access to the unit above and integrates egress pathways.

-Through the integration of private interior and exterior spaces and the use of the sun-fi lled common stairwell as the heart of the shared community spaces, Stair-Well Housing marries eff icient and adaptable modular construction techniques with the power of design, bringing dignity and joy to its residents.
+Through the integration of private interior and exterior spaces and the use of the sun-filled common stairwell as the heart of the shared community spaces, Stair-Well Housing marries efficient and adaptable modular construction techniques with the power of design, bringing dignity and joy to its residents.